epfl-cs358/2024sp-exoskeleton/README.md

 source ./venv/bin/activate
 ```

-Install the project dependies:
+Install the project dependencies:
 ```
 pip3 install -r requirements.txt
 ```

 #### Run

-Make sure the python virtual environment is enabled.
+Make sure the Python virtual environment is enabled.

 Then you can run the backend server with:
 ```